CCA Guidelines for Outdoor Seating Conditional Use Applications

 Canton has 100% curb utilization.
 Therefore, outdoor seating should not be a means of increasing the capacity of the establishment.
 The capacity for a building, as determined by the fire department, should be no more than the total number of occupants and the total number of people in the outdoor seating.

-Outdoor tables need to be positioned, while in use, to be against the wall of the establishment.
-Tables should not “float” out across the sidewalk, restricting the width available to passers-by, walking or using strollers or wheelchairs.
+Outdoor tables need to be positioned, while in use, as necessary to provide an unimpeded pedestrian walkway.
+Thus, tables should not “float” out across the sidewalk, restricting the width available to passers-by, walking or using strollers or wheelchairs.

-Outdoor tables should be vacated by 10pm.
+Outdoor tables should be vacated by no later than 10:00 PM.
 If patrons are still seated, they should be offered a seat inside, or asked to leave.

-The restaurant/tavern must agree not to install outdoor speakers for communicating with or providing music for its outdoor customers.
+The restaurant must agree not to install outdoor speakers for communicating with or providing music for its outdoor customers.

 Tables must be stored securely during the night and during daytime hours when not in use, and must not block any more of the sidewalk when stored than when they are in use.
 Out of season, the tables and chairs must not be stored on the public sidewalk.